|

 planning.

-The Brantwood Apartments located at 4150-52 Parkside Avenue were selected
+1993 Building Excellence Awards of the Delaware Valley The Brantwood Apartments located at 4150-52 Parkside Avenue were selected

 as one of the finalists in the Philadelphia Business Journal search for